Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Criteria for SFO

 \begin{proof} The sufficiency is obvious, observing that when such $x_i$ exists, it holds that ${\rm grank}[O(\bar A, \bar C);\bar F]\ge {\rm grank}[O(\bar A, \bar C);\bar e_i]> {\rm grank} O(\bar A, \bar C)$.
 Now suppose the triple $(\bar A, \bar C, \bar F)$ is not SFO, i.e., ${\rm grank}[O(\bar A, \bar C);\bar F]> {\rm grank}O(\bar A, \bar C)$.
 Let $\bar f_i$ be the $j$th row of $\bar F$.
 By the property of generic rank function \cite{Murota_Book}, there must be a $j\in [r]$ such that ${\rm grank}[O(\bar A, \bar C);\bar f_j]> {\rm grank}\ O(\bar A, \bar C)$.
 Indeed, if this is not true, then one has ${\rm grank}[O(\bar A, \bar C);\bar F]= {\rm grank}\ O(\bar A, \bar C)$.
 Suppose $d_o={\rm grank}\ O(\bar A, \bar C)$.
 Then, it holds that ${\rm grank}[O(\bar A, \bar C);\bar f_j]=d_o+1$.
 This indicates there is a $(d_o+1)\times (d_o+1)$ sub-matrix in $[O(\bar A, \bar C);\bar f_j]$ whose determinant is not identically zero.
 In addition, this sub-matrix must contain a nonzero sub-row of $\bar f_j$.
 Since all nonzero entries in $\bar f_j$ take independent values, it follows that there exists a $x_i\in X_{\bar f_j}$ such that ${\rm grank}[O(\bar A, \bar C);\bar e_i]=d_o+1> {\rm grank}O(\bar A, \bar C)$.
 That is, $(\bar A, \bar C, \bar e_i)$ is not SFO.
 This proves the necessity. \end{proof}

-An interesting corollary of Proposition \ref{single-pro} is that SFO only depends on the state sets that contribute to $z(t)$ (i.e., the nonzero columns of $\bar F$), but independent of how these states are linearly combined.
+An interesting corollary of Proposition \ref{single-pro} is that SFO only depends on the set of states that contribute to $z(t)$ (i.e., the indices of nonzero columns in $\bar F$), but independent of how these states are linearly combined.